-The Schulich Master of Science in Business Analytics is an intensive and academically rigorous one year full-time program.
+The Schulich Master of Business Analytics is an intensive and academically rigorous one year full-time program.
 It consists of two terms of course work that focus on developing the quantitative and technical skills the industry demands, coupled with the communication skills and strategic mind set to transform data into a competitive asset.
 The capstone of the program is a Major Research Project in which students focus on hands-on problem driven research, normally while working on a 12 week project with a company.

 Students must complete the following to be eligible to graduate from the program: